bob-606/5.easa.fi/README.md

 ## 65. A gliding plane is about to pitch down due to stall.
 What rudder input can prevent nose-dive and spin?
-A gliding plane is about to pitch down due to stall.
-What rudder input can prevent nose-dive and spin?
 - Slightly pull the elevator, ailerons opposite to lower wing
 - Keep airplane in level flight using rudder pedals
 - ***Release elevator, rudder opposite to lower wing***